htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   status when the job policy indicated it should be held.
   :jira:`869`

-- Fixed a bug running jobs in a Singularity container jobs where the environment variables added by HTCondor could include incorrect pathnames to the location of the job's scratch directory.
+- Fixed a bug running jobs in a Singularity container where the environment variables added by HTCondor could include incorrect pathnames to the location of the job's scratch directory.
-  This occued when setting the ``SINGULARITY_TARGET_DIR`` config option.
+  This occurred when setting the ``SINGULARITY_TARGET_DIR`` config option.
   :jira:`885`

 - Fixed a bug where the *condor_job_router* could crash while trying to